Ahom kingdom: Military

-Judicial Administration
+Judicial administration

 In civil matters, Hindu laws were generally followed, while the criminal law was characterized by sternness and comparative harshness, where the general principle was that of an eye for an eye and a tooth for a tooth, and the culprit was punished with precisely the same injury as that inflicted by him on the complainant.
-The Barbarua and the Barphukan were the chief judicial authorities in their respective provinces, and trials were conducted before them.
+The Borborua and the Borphukan were the chief judicial authorities in their respective provinces, and trials were conducted before them.

-The punishment of the crimes were generally harsh, the offenders were punished by various manners like- by impaling, grinding between two cylinders, starving to death, slicing of the body in pieces, hoeing from head to foot etc. The common punishments were- extraction of eyes and knee caps, slicing off nose, beating with sticks etc.
+The punishments for crimes were generally harsh, with offenders punished by impaling, grinding between two cylinders, starving to death, slicing of the body into pieces, hoeing from head to foot, etc. Common punishments included the extraction of eyes and kneecaps, the slicing off of noses, beating with sticks, etc.